thegitparticle/react-native-lottie-splash-screen-tgp/README.md

 # react-native-lottie-splash-screen-tgp

-Fork of [react-native-lottie-splash-screen](https://github.com/HwangTaehyun/react-native-lottie-splash-screen) which is a fork of [react-native-splash-screen](https://github.com/crazycodeboy/react-native-splash-screen) and add implement for animation splash screen using airbnb lottie files.
+Fork of [react-native-lottie-splash-screen](https://github.com/HwangTaehyun/react-native-lottie-splash-screen) which is a fork of [react-native-splash-screen](https://github.com/crazycodeboy/react-native-splash-screen).

+Allows to use lottie animation files (JSON) for splash screen.

 Works on IOS and Android.